AustinCodingAcademy/AdvancedPowWow/03-Dev-Process.md

 ### Altering other peopele's code

-Rule #1 of altering people's code: Never ever ever ever ever ever break the behavior resulting from the code, unless the code you're fixing is broken.
+Rule #1 of altering people's code: Only change the behavior of code that is broken (unless you have thoroughly evaluated risk).
-Even if the code itself has silly ideas, or is incorrect in some way that doesn't act as a major detriment to the project, don't mess with it.
-OR, adapt to it.
+Even if the code itself has silly ideas, or is incorrect in some way that doesn't act as a major detriment to the project, adapt to its faults unless you have thoroughly evaluated the risk of change.

 Example: An incorrect HTTP status code being returned on an error.